I7-Examples/Glass/docs/source.txt

 [And now at last we define the "mentioning" action.]

-Mentioning is an action applying to one thing.
+Mentioning is an action applying to one visible thing.

 Carry out mentioning:
 	say "'[awwk]!' you [exact verb]. '[The noun][if a random chance of 1 in 3 succeeds]!
 [The noun][end if]!'";